 Why Choose Us?

 - We are powerful advocates for our clients.
-We have the passion to stand up for your rights and pursue monetary damages after wrongful death.
+We have the passion to stand up for your rights and recover monetary damages after experiencing loss.

 - We are proud to handle cases for surviving family members in Florida.
 Our firm has helped clients through difficult times since its foundation in 2002.

 - We accept wrongful death claims on a contingency fee basis.
-We do not charge any fees or costs unless we succeed in recovering compensation for your damages.
+We do not charge any fees or costs unless we succeed in recovering compensation.